Signs of Workplace Burnout and How to Deal With It

 • Create a Balanced Schedule: Ensure that your work schedule allows for a healthy balance between professional responsibilities and personal time.
 Avoid overcommitting and ensure you have time for hobbies, social activities, and relaxation.

-• What is workplace burnout and how is it different from work stress?
+How is workplace burnout different from work stress?

-• What are the stages of workplace burnout?
+What are the common symptoms of workplace burnout?

 Dealing with burnout can involve reaching out to trusted individuals, taking time off, seeking professional help, and implementing self-care practices.